 All babies are born with flat feet, but the condition usually corrects naturally by the age of three, although sometimes the deformity is permanent.
-Adult-acquired flatfoot deformity is a severe type of flat foot that can eventually cause intense foot pain and difficulty with mobility.
+An adult-acquired flatfoot deformity is a severe type of flat foot that can eventually cause intense foot pain and difficulty with mobility.

 Several surgical procedures are available to treat severe flat foot.
 These procedures correct the misalignment that’s developed in your foot.
-If you have flat feet that tire easily, are hard to move or are causing you pain, have your feet examined by Dr. Velimir Petkov at podiatry center New Jersey to get the proper treatment for your unique problems.
+If you have flat feet that tire easily, are hard to move or are causing you pain, have your feet examined by Dr. Velimir Petkov at the podiatry center in New Jersey to get the proper treatment for your unique problems.

-Dr. Petkov, expert foot doctor in Clifton, usually treats flat feet — even if they’re causing discomfort — using conservative methods at first.
+Dr. Petkov, an expert foot doctor in Clifton, usually treats flat feet — even if they’re causing discomfort — using conservative methods at first.
 Non-surgical treatment options include: